fwmechanic/k_edit/tabs.md

-allows variable tabwidth settings (just like K/M/PWB) yet does not provide means for ensuring that the resulting edited file contains consistently formatted (use of either HTABs or spaces) indenting (such as K/M/PWB's `tabconv`/`entab`), but instead encourages the user to indent with (manually/variably) using either HTABs or spaces depending on whether the user hit the tab or spacebar key on any given line's indentation.
+allows variable tabwidth settings (just like K/M/PWB) yet does not provide means for ensuring that the resulting edited file contains consistently formatted (use of either HTABs or spaces) indenting (such as K/M/PWB's `entab`), but instead encourages the user to indent (manually/variably) using either HTABs or spaces depending on whether the user hit the tab or spacebar key on any given line's indentation.
 The resulting mess is annoying to attempt to read, since the reader is left to guess which `tabwidth` setting